YaccConstructor/LangToGroup/README.md

 ```

 ```
+Usage: LangToGroup-cli <options>
 Options:
-    -i, --input <file_path>
-        Full path to file with grammar definition
-    -o, --output <file_path>
-        Full path to file for printing results
-    -e, --error <file_path>
-        Full path to file, where errors should be recorded during parsing -f, --first-approach
-        Use first approach
-    -s, --second-approach
-        Use second approach
-    -a, --second-approach-a
-        Use second approach, modification (a)
-    -b, --second-approach-b
-        Use second approach, modification (b)
-    -q, --quiet
-        Print only information about result
-    -h, --help
+  -i file_path  --input=file_path    Full path to file with grammar definition -o file_path  --output=file_path   Full path to file for printing results -e file_path  --error=file_path    Full path to file, where errors should be recorded during parsing -a approach   --approach=approach  Used approach, can be 'first', 'second', 'second_a' or 'second_b' -L            --LaTeX              Print result in LaTeX format (while doesn't work) -I objects    --info=objects       Print useful information about objects.
+Objects must be separeted by comma.
+Every object must be 'grammar', 'turing_machine' or 'group_presentation' string.
-        Print help information and exit
+  -h            --help               Print help and exit
 ```

-For example, if you want build presentation of grammar via second modification of the second approach and get only metrics in console, you should enter:
+For example, if you want build presentation of grammar via second modification of the second approach and get metrics of produced group presentation, you should type options:
-`-i grammar.txt -q -b`
+`-i grammar.txt -a second_b -I group_presentation`

-And if you want to build presentation of grammar via first approach and save result presentation to file, you should enter:
+And if you want to build presentation of grammar via first approach and save produced group presentation to file, you should type options:
-`-i grammar.txt -o presentation.txt -f`
+`-i grammar.txt -o group_presentation.txt -a first`

 Examples of grammar files given below.